AmbireTech/adex-protocol/README.md

 Because impressions are tracked and rewarded off-chain, the only on-chain bottleneck of AdEx is depositing/withdrawing funds.
 We think the current capacity of the Ethereum network is enough for thousands of advertisers and publishers, assuming they withdraw once every 2-3 weeks.

 We do have a way to improve on-chain capacity as well: our OUTPACE payment channels have an alternative [Substrate](https://github.com/paritytech/substrate) implementation [and can be deployed on Polkadot](https://github.com/AdExNetwork/adex-protocol-substrate).
-AdEx can also be deployed on any EVM chain, and as such it's scalability is virtually unlimtied.
+AdEx can also be deployed on any EVM chain, and as such it's scalability is virtually unlimited.

 ### Autonomous regulation